Morbid Angel: Reunion with David Vincent (2004–2014)

-Reunion with Steve Tucker (2015–present)
+Reunion with Steve Tucker (2015–2022)

 On June 15, 2015, it was reported that David Vincent and Tim Yeung were no longer in Morbid Angel.
-Former vocalist/bassist Steve Tucker shortly rejoined the band once again, while a replacement drummer, Scott Fuller, joined in 2017.
+Former vocalist/bassist Steve Tucker shortly rejoined the band once again.
 Later that day, however, Vincent denied that he had left the band.
 On his official Facebook page, Tucker hinted in a post on June 17 that Destructhor was no longer part of Morbid Angel either: "Who will play second guitar?
 Time will answer that one ..."
 On June 18, this was confirmed, as Destructhor announced his departure from the band to focus on the Norwegian death metal band Myrkskog.
 The next day, Vincent confirmed his departure due to creative differences.
 Both he and Yeung teamed up together in late 2016 to form the band I Am Morbid.
 On August 3, Morbid Angel was signed to UDR Music and was at work on a new studio album, which would be released in 2017, with a tour to follow.
+Yeung state in an interview with Metal Addicts that "I’ve been waiting to break the news for a while about this.
+Now seems like the proper time to do so.
+As some of you know, there have been some lineup changes with Morbid Angel.
+Unfortunately, due to financial differences, I will not be continuing with them.
+It has been a great five years being involved with Morbid Angel.
+I’ve met a ton of great people all over the world, played some amazing shows, and have a ton of great memories as well as stories.
+I wish Trey (Azagthoth) and Morbid Angel all the best.
+As for myself, I’m always up for the next opportunity life throws my way."